What you’re getting yourself into: 1300 words (4-6 minutes read time), plus a 6-minute video tutorial

 - Practicing these 8 exercises consistently now will mean less of a need to practice them later.

-Our hips are the base for most of our movement.
+Our hips and the muscles that surround them are the base for most of our movement.

 They propel us in walking and going up stairs, as well as supporting us in kneeling and squatting.
 And in pretty much all sporting activities, good hip strength and flexibility is one of the keys to good performance.